Notice of Pre-AIA or AIA Status

 communicating with a government electronic system during the first instance to identify, in real time during the first instance, third biometric data associated with a government-issued identity document, the third biometric data indicating one or more biometrics of the first user;

-determining, during the first instance, that the first biometric data, the second biometric data, and the third biometric data match to at least within a first threshold;
+determining, during the first instance, that the first biometric data, the second biometric data, and matches the third biometric data match to at least within a first second threshold different from the first threshold;

-based on the determination and during the first instance, validating that the digital certificate is associated with the avatar currently loaded into the XR simulation,
+based on the determinations and during the first instance, validating that the digital certificate is associated with the avatar currently loaded into the XR simulation.

 Claim 17 is rejected using the same basis of arguments used to reject claim 1 above.

-Regarding claim 20, Choi, MacLeod, Kao, and Hojjati teach,
+Regarding claim 20, Choi, MacLeod, Kao, Hojjati, and Gehrmann teach,

 At least one computer readable storage medium (CRSM) that is not a transitory signal, the at least one CRSM comprising instructions executable by a processor system comprising one or more processors to: (MacLeod, [0066] a non-transitory storage medium.)